Turtlecrafter81/al-guides/Operation Siren Guide.md

 - **READ THE TUTORIAL**.
 A lot of questions are answered in the tutorial, remember it, the game won't repeat it.
 - (Optional) **Read the patch note**.
 This is a link to the ALEC (Azur Lane English Community/Azur Knights) JP patch note: https://discord.com/channels/321283108122918924/362997422018002944/790860232594817034
 - **__PAY ATTENTION WHEN SETTING UP YOUR 1ST 2 FLEETS__**.
 Use your **Strongest** ships AND cats, current equipped gears doesn't matter, you can change after and it will apply.
 My personal ideal clear comp is one fleet is Richi JB Percy and a torp front line (Naganami Noshiro Jintsuu) and this will solve almost all your mob fights.
 And the other is triple CVs, tanky high gun damage CA. This will be with you until you unlock 4 fleets which is about an hour of story maps.
 Which leads me to my next point.
-- **__DO STORY UNTIL YOU UNLOCK 4 FLEETS__**: This fleet change is almost mandatory if you want to keep progressing story afterwards.
+- **__DO STORY UNTIL YOU UNLOCK 4 FLEETS__**: This fleet change is mandatory if you want to exit the port.
 This is where your 1st free fleet change comes in.
-Changing fleets and cats cost a lot of AP.
-100 AP each.
-The cost get reduced down to 0 over time but it takes roughly 24? hours for it.
+Changing fleets and cats cost a lot of AP, up to 100 AP each.
+The cost get reduced down to 0 over time but it takes roughly 24 hours for it.
 My personal recommendation is as before, while your fleet 3 and 4 should be mimicking fleet 2 in a sense that it has 2 out of 3 damage type (Shelling/Torp/Plane) to counter the bosses.
 - **"Everything is so confusing, what do?"** This is content that is permanent for the most part (the META ships are seasonal).
 Don't worry too much.
 But it will take a lot of time and consistent game time to grind.
 AP has a soft cap of 100, regen 1 point per 10 mins.
 - **Do story, seriously I'm not joking, do it, it helps a lot**.
-The story marker are the red and green exclamation mark on the map.
-If you are not end-game or fucked up your fleet set up, don't stray from the path cause high AP entry maps are hard, like W12/W13 level of hard and entering cost AP.
+The story marker are the red exclamation mark on the map.
+Why I say this is because story regions rewards a lot of modules allowing you to fight on par and above par against higher level enemies.
+If you are not end-game or fucked up your fleet set up, don't stray from the path cause high AP entry maps are hard, like W12/W13 lethal level of hard and entering cost AP.
 Especially so since you do not have enough modules to compete with the enemy so you get extra debuffed. (+/-30% on every facets, offense, defense, healing).
 - **Restart a.k.a leaving and retrying battles liberally.** There's no morale or oil cost.
 There's actually no downsides to retrying fights.
-If you missed your torp preload on the Nevada and it burns your flag to hell and back, just restart.
+If you missed your torp preload on the BB spawn and it burns your flag to hell and back, just restart.
 - "How do I get out of the map when I finished clearing?"
 Click outside of the map to go to the overworld view.
 If you haven't cleared the region, you'll need a fleet at the edge so if you can't exit, move a fleet to the edge.
 (The back button is a quick way to get to the overworld map view but won't exit your fleets from the current region unless it's a port)
 - "How to change fleet and cats?"
 You will need to go to Order -> Fleet Redeployment to change your fleet and cats.
 The precise condition is unknown (possibly safe/cleared region) but the button is always available in a port.
 - "What to buy with Supply Coin and Item Tokens?"
 Don't know yet, they will be exchanged for some kind of voucher ticket every season anyways so use them liberally.